yannickl88/blog-articles/drafts/service-decoration-in-practice.md

             - "@app.product_repository.cached.inner"
             - "@cache.app"
 ```
-And we are done.
+And done!
+The repository is now using caching to load products.
 No changes had to made to the old code or even the old services definitions.
 All we did was add.

 ## Even more decoration

 At some point you decide you want to start functional testing your applications.
-However, all those caches and database dependencies are really hard to work around.
+But all those caches and database dependencies are hard to work around.
 A solution would be to create an array implementation of the `ProductRepositoryInterface` and use that for testing.

 An implementation can look like:
 ```php